 Separating from Active Duty

-You and your family may qualify for transitional health care benefits and/or Veterans Affairs (VA) benefits once you separate from active duty.
+You and your family may be able to get additional benefits once you separate from active duty.

 Transitional Health Care Benefits